ZeyuJin/geodetic_inversion/README.md

 ## Step 1 ~ 2 are written in the file `main_detrend_inversion.m`
 ### Step 0: setup your MATLAB, CSHELL and GMT paths.
 Please include the MATLABPATH for all directories.
+For a complete example, please see 'WorkInversionExample.m' in the 'WORKExample' directory.

 ### Step 1: data cleaning using `clean_insar_data.m`
 ```MATLAB